-Much of the programming at the Annual Meeting is organized by the 103 AALS Sections, with the rest organized by the Program Committee, the Arc of Career Committee and the AALS President.
-See the live program for schedule details.
+The majority of the programming at the Annual Meeting is organized by the 104 AALS Sections, with the rest organized by the Annual Meeting Program Committee, the Arc of Career Committee, and the AALS President.
+This year’s conference has sessions on a wide variety of topics.
 We are sure you will find something of interest.

-- Friday will start strong with an exciting AALS Symposium on Court Debt: Fines, Fees, and Bail, Circa 2020 at 9 am.
+- Sunday, January 5 will start strong with an exciting AALS Symposium on 21st Century Policing at 9 am.

 Attending the Annual Meeting is as much about making connections with peers, mentors, and guests as it is about scholarship.
 You’ll have plenty of time to do both.
 A brief selection of events, both formal and informal, includes: